Yellowknife Ice Road Trip

 - Open on Tue, Thu, Fri, Sat, Sun

-Discover the Yellowknife Ice Road on our trip through the frozen Northwestern Territories, constructed every January.
+Discover the Yellowknife Ice Road on our trip that drives through the frozen landscapes of the Northwestern Territories, constructed every January.

 Yellowknife Ice Road Trip

 At 2 pm, we will pick you up from your hotel in Yellowknife and head to the shores of the Great Slave Lake.
-In winter, the lake freezes, allowing for the creation of the Ice Road.
-We will walk, drive, and lie down on this winter track, which exists between December and April.
-The trip includes views of traditional boat-houses along the lake and insights into the customs of the local residents.
+In winter, this massive body of water freezes, allowing the creation of the Ice Road.

 The snow castle

 The snow castle is open only during March.
-Tours before March will show the castle in the process of being built.
+Tours before this month will show the castle during its construction.

 Prices